I Moved to Canada - Now What?

 Days are Short in the Winter!

 This threw me off big time.
-During the winter months, days are shorter than what I had been used to in South Africa.
-I am always gagged at how it is already pitch dark by 4 PM.
-I recall a time when the mornings were dark too, though this gets a little better after day-light savings adjustments kick-in in November.
+In the fall and winter, days are shorter than what I had been used to in South Africa.
+I am always gagged at how it is already dark by 4 PM.
+I recall a time when the mornings were dark too, though this gets a little better after day-light savings adjustments kicked-in.
+You could go the office in dark, and leave the office in the dark!
 Night running has helped me adjust to this new reality.

 The Good Things I Like About Canada